 The following methods of cleaning, or combinations thereof, are also acceptable:

 Do not use solvent wipes or non-metallic scrubbing pads on painted/clear-coated cylinders!
 Use only solvents suitable for painted surfaces.

-Label removal from the coated surface of an aluminium cylinder should be done so as to not disturb or ruin the coating of the aluminum cylinder.
+Label removal from the coated surface of an aluminium cylinder should be done so as to not disturb or ruin the coating of the aluminium cylinder.
 The Scuba Doctor does not recommend the use of chemical label removers.
 A particularly good physical label removing tool can be useful.

-Some aluminum cylinders come painted, typically with a yellow paint.
+Some aluminium cylinders come painted, typically with a yellow paint.
 Unfortunately this paint soon starts coming off with flakes of paint ending up everywhere.
 Thus we are often asked how it can be removed.